mmarkdown/mmark/Syntax.md

 Lists are the normal markdown lists, but we track how they are typeset, for ordered list the delimiter can be either `.` or `)`.
 When a parenthesis is used the `type` is set to `%d)`.
 Note that any block level attributes take precedence.
-I.e.:

 ## Inline Elements